 Property Default value Description PBShowFormExitMessage True Set to false to prevent a message box from displaying when application users exit the current form.
 If you set this to true, you can add a custom message to the message box by setting the PBFormExitMessage global property.
 PBTempDir c:\temp A temporary directory under the virtual file root on the server.
 PBThemeManager False Set to true if you want to render the Theme Manager icon in a Web Forms application.
 PBTimerInterval 0 (seconds) Factor that adjusts the interval for the window Timer event in a Web Forms application.
 The actual interval is determined by the window's Timer interval multiplied by the PBTimerInterval value.
 A value of 0 prevents the Timer event from being triggered.
 PBTrace Enabled Indicates whether to log exceptions thrown by the Web Forms application.
 Values are Enabled or Disabled.
 PBTraceFileName PBTrace.log Name of the file that logs exceptions thrown by the Web Forms application.
 By default, this file is saved to the applicationName root\Log directory under the virtual root directory on the Web Forms server.
 PBTraceLevel Critical By default, the .NET runtime logs critical exceptions only.
 However, if you set this property to SystemFunction, the .NET runtime logs all exceptions caught by system functions.
 PBTraceTarget File Defines where to log exceptions thrown by the Web Forms application.
 Values are File or EventLog.
+PBWebControlSource IE This setting determines whether the application usese IE Web Controls for application toolbars and menus, and "old style" controls for DatePicker and MonthCalendar controls.
+Select RAD if you want to use the RadControl equivalents for these controls.
+The RadControl set is included for preview purposes and does not include the TreeView control.
+If your application uses a TreeView control or if you use the IE setting, you must install IE Web Controls as described in "Setting up IE Web Controls on the server" on page 12.
+The PowerBuilder setup program includes RadControls and PowerBuilder deploys them automatically with your Web Forms application.

-PB WebFileProcessMode Share Share mode maintains files in a read-only state when a write file operation is not explicitly coded.
+Property Default value Description PBWebFileProcessMode Share Share mode maintains files in a read-only state when a write file operation is not explicitly coded.
 If an application requires multiple file operations, you might want to change this property setting to Copy mode.
-For more information on Share and Copy mode, see "Using the Web Forms File Manager" on page 60.
-PBWindowDefaultHeight 600 (pixels) Specifies the default height for MDI, MDIHelp, and main type windows when they are opened as maximized for the first time.
-PBWindowDefaultWidth 1003 (pixels) Specifies the default width for MDI, MDIHelp, and main type windows when they are opened as maximized for the first time.
+For more information on Share and Copy mode, see "Using the Web Forms File Manager" on page 68.
+PBWindowDefaultHeight 600 (pixels) Specifies the default height of the client area of the Web browser when MDI, MDIHelp, and main type windows are opened as maximized for the first time.
+PBWindowDefaultWidth 1003 (pixels) Specifies the default width of the client area of the Web browser when MDI, MDIHelp, and main type windows are opened as maximized for the first time.

-Property Default value Description

 PBYieldTimeout 10000 (milliseconds) Time in milliseconds before the Yield function causes a postback to the server.
 Yield calls are ignored if you set this value to 0.
-When you set this value to 0, however, you must make sure your application does not call Yield inside a loop, as in the following example:

-do while flag yield() loop
+When you set this value to 0, however, you must make sure your application does not call Yield inside a loop, as in the following example: do while flag yield() loop